1. Foreword Let us make clear from the start

 murder and rape to massive class actions and complex financial

-The Founding Fathers adopted it as the method by which we elect our
+The Founding Fathers adopted it as the heart of how we elect our

 Presidential and Legislative branches of representative democracy.

-For over 100 years, our States and Cities have made majority vote by
+For over 100 years, the States have made majority vote by

 initiative a de